-We offer Middle and Upper School tours from late September through mid-January.
-Parents/guardians may register for a tour and/or open house once they have completed a student profile using our online application, Ravenna HUB.
+We offer on-campus (in person) Middle and Upper School tours from late September through mid-January.
+Parents/guardians may register for a tour once they have completed a student profile using our online application, Ravenna HUB.

 Absolutely!
 We understand the process of choosing a school can be overwhelming and anxiety-filled.
 We aim to make the process as easy and accessible for you.
 Please contact our Admission Office as soon as possible if you would like to schedule a revisit.

 Yes.
 The application does not “roll over.”We have found that it is crucial to have the most current and complete information possible when considering an applicant for admission.
 Therefore, the waitlist is closed in the middle of September.
 Students wishing to be considered for the subsequent year must reapply.
 Although it is not required, families may repeat the tour if desired.
 Check with the Admission Office to see if your child is required to repeat the ISEE exam.